Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 ![Datafiles](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/doc/Datafiles.png?raw=true)

-In the AluTrace project raw data was semantically modelled using the top-level ontology [bfo2](https://github.com/bfo-ontology/BFO/wiki#news-bfo-20-now-released) and the mid-level ontology [BWMD_mid](https://matportal.org/ontologies/BWMD-MID), further explanation on the ontological ressources can be found in the [individual OWL ontology files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files) folder.
+In the AluTrace project raw data was semantically modelled using the top-level ontology [bfo2](https://github.com/bfo-ontology/BFO/wiki#news-bfo-20-now-released) and the mid-level ontology [BWMD_mid](https://matportal.org/ontologies/BWMD-MID), further explanation on the ontological resources can be found in the [individual OWL ontology files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files) folder.
 The raw data originates from the previous Web4GenMet project and was purposefully supplemented with raw data produced in the AluTrace project itself.
 The raw data was semantically modeled per material-intensive process executed at the corresponding institution (EMI, IWM or fem).
 The colors highlight the institution where the owner of the data (EMI, IWM or fem).
 One individual RDF data file results from one [process model](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/process%20models%20of%20RDF%20data).
 The modelled processes are:

 ## Modelled processes of the Web4GenMet project
 - Laser powder bed fusion additive manufacturing process ([**LPBFprocess**](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/src/process%20models%20of%20RDF%20data/Web4GenMet_EMI_LPBFprocess.png)) using AlSi10Mg metal powder, performed at EMI